qJake/hacc.dev/install.md

 Now, you just need to navigate your browser to the *internal IP address* of your Home Assistant instance, followed by port 8095.
 For example: `http://192.168.0.6:8095/`

-*Note that this may be different from your Home Assistant base URL, if you normally access Home Assistant via a DNS name like `https://my-home-assistant.net/`.*
+*Note that this may be different from your Home Assistant external base URL.
+If you normally access Home Assistant via a DNS name like `https://my-home-assistant.net/`, you will still need to use the internal IP.*

 ## Advanced: Docker Container